selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

    .. figure:: ../images/manuscript_screenshots/study3/media/image11.png

-We then need to select the gene, *BRAF*, in the Step 3 panel [screenshot 12].
+We then need to select the gene, *BRAF*, in the step 3 panel [screenshot 12].

 .. container:: example-box